laclouis5/StructureDetector/README.md

 # Object Structure Detector
+Structure Detector network (SDNet) is a pose estimation network which can detect an arbitrary number of keypoints.
+It is based on center point detectors such as [CenterNet](https://github.com/xingyizhou/CenterNet).

+SDNet is a BMVC 2021 published work : https://www.bmvc2021-virtualconference.com/conference/papers/paper_1278.html.

 ![illustration](illustration.png)

-Structure Detector is a pose estimation network which can detect an arbitrary number of keypoints.
-It is based on center point detectors such as [CenterNet](https://github.com/xingyizhou/CenterNet).

 # Installation
 Requirements: